College of Letters and Science Mentorship for Achievement Program (MAP)

 How to Become a Mentor

-We hope to begin recruitment for new mentors by the middle of the Spring Quarter.
+Every year, we aim to conduct recruitment for new mentors by mid-Spring Quarter.
 Students must have completed at least one full year on campus and have a major within the College of Letters and Science to be considered.

 How to Get a Mentor